Shopify/condense-number/README.md

 ### condenseCurrency

-Produve a number, locale and currency code, get the condensed currency value.
-If a condensed value isn't applicable, `condenseCurrency` returns the currency with formatting, if appropriate.
+Provide a number, locale and currency code, get the value with the currency provided, formatted according to the locale's standards.
+If a condensing isn't applicable, `condenseCurrency` returns the currency with formatting, but without condensing.

 `condenseCurrency(15000, 'en', 'usd')` = `'$15K'`;